dgtombs/movierate/frontend/README.md

 You will have to modify the source if you want to run it at a different path.

 Note that you should configure HTTP caching as describe in the [CRA docs](https://create-react-app.dev/docs/production-build/).

+### Movie Database

+A dummy `api/movies.json` file is included.
+Replace this file with your own reviews or, if you want to be fancy, create a dynamic database-backed endpoint here which serves the same JSON format.

+Note that this JSON document also contains basic app configuration.